Preparing to Apply to Medical School

 Excel at something.
 Medical schools look for well-rounded individuals who will relate well to patients.
 Being the best at something will identify you to the admissions committee as a unique individual.

 Prepare for and take the Medical College Admission Test (MCAT).
 Almost all US medical schools require submission of MCAT examination scores upon application.
-The UAA PreMed Club periodically offers MCAT practice tests.
-Practice tests are also available on-line at the MCAT website.

 Take advantage of the many helpful publications available on the Association of American Medical Colleges (AAMC) and MCAT websites.

 Complete the primary medical school application through AMCAS (American Medical College Application Service).
 AMCAS is a service of the AAMC in which nearly all US medical schools participate.
 Applicants submit their primary medical school application to AMCAS, along with transcripts and MCAT scores.
 AMCAS forwards the primary application to those schools which the applicant selects.